 A special thanks to Ag Council board member, Mike Emigh, who served as emcee during the Expo breakfast.

 For more photos from the World Ag Expo breakfast event, click HERE.

 Ag Council Holds Successful 94th Annual Meeting

-Ag Council concluded a successful joint meeting with CoBank last week in Napa.
+Ag Council concluded a successful joint meeting with CoBank during March 2014 in Napa.
 Nearly 200 cooperative leaders and members met during Ag Council’s 94th Annual Meeting.

 “Our organization is focused on cultivating change in Sacramento to create a better business environment for our membership,” Emily Rooney, Ag Council President, said.
 “Our annual meeting gives us a chance to continue that effort and update our members, both old and new, about the changes that have been happening with Ag Council and our political advocacy work.”The annual meeting kicked-off last week with the 2013 Golf Tournament and PAC Fundraiser held at the Chardonnay Golf Club.
 After breakfast, over 50 golfers enjoyed the picturesque course set amidst 150 acres of Chardonnay vineyards and several lakes.
 Ag Council thanks our board member and Golf Chairman, Mike Kelley with Central California Almond Growers Association, for his hard work in helping to coordinate the tournament.

 The annual dinner featured Assemblyman Marc Levine (D-San Rafael) as the keynote speaker.
 Levine spoke about the importance of agriculture to his district and the value of working toward common goals.